External Database Connector

 4. Click Save to open the external database document for this database.

-Now you can start querying the database to select data to use in your app.
+Now, you can query the database to select data to use in your app.

 Querying a Database